 So, let me help you with the three main stages of the writing process that everyone needs to follow:

-1. Planning & Prewriting:
+1. Planning & prewriting

 Researching and gathering knowledge on the ideas generated through brainstorming is the second phase.
 Knowing your audience expectations and their requirements are essential for better results.

-Defining the Topic:
+- Defining the topic

 After proper research, you need to draft a topic based on the evidence collected from the above two stages.
-The defining topic is not just about selecting it but it will also show your interest in that particular domain.
+The defining topic is not just about selecting it, but it will also show your interest in that domain.
 Precision in your topic is important to convey your thoughts better to your audience.

-Note down points so that you don’t miss it later.
+Note down points so you don’t miss it later.
 It helps in adding your ideas on paper at the time of actual writing.

-2. Composing & Drafting:
+2. Composing & drafting

-Composing and Drafting is the second stage and in this, the actual writing starts but without editing and needs to be based on the elements which they have collected during the Planning and Prewriting stage.
+Composing and Drafting is the second stage and in this, the actual writing starts but without editing and needs to be based on the elements which they have collected during the planning and prewriting stage.
 Students need not edit or censor their ideas at this stage but keep their pens moving or their fingers typing on the keyboard.

 Giving Topic to your paragraphs also given an idea of what this paragraph is about.
 Always try to begin your paragraphs with the topic.
 Doing this will help your teacher to know what your paragraph contains.

-Supporting the write-up:
+- Supporting the write-up

 Your content is important also your views and opinions but try not to write hypothetically, always support your writing with evidence from a credible source.
 Your support can be in any forms be it statistics, facts and figures, case studies, observations, interviews, researched papers etc. Supporting your writing will always give you an edge over others writing and enhance the chance of scoring higher.

-Relativity / Coherence:
+- Relativity / Coherence

 Your writing should be coherent.
 Always try to relate your paragraphs with one another.
 There should be relativity in the content and your sentences need to create a bridge in between them.
 While writing being on the path is important, your sentences and paragraphs should be related to your topic.

-3. Revising, Editing & Proofreading:
+3. Revising, Editing & Proofreading

 The final stage of the writing process is to polish your work by revising your writing whether they fit your statement, check for the flow of your writing, the formation of your sentences, the grammar, spellings, the topic sentences; basically everything.
-This is the step most of the students skip and give chance to their tutor to cut down their grades but plays a vital role in obtaining high grades and is mandatory step in the writing process.
+This is the step most of the students skip and give a chance to their tutor to cut down their grades but plays a vital role in getting high grades and is a mandatory step in the writing process.

 The writing process may look long and tiring but is guaranteed for success.
-The more you follow the process the more you will be able to write a quality report.
+The more you follow the process, the more you will be able to write a quality report.
 The writing process keeps you interested in writing and also helps you in covering each and every aspect related to your topic.